A Style Guide for Students Writing Papers and Reports

 Introduction

-I get to read a fair amount of student prose, from seminar reports, undergraduate theses to publication drafts.
-The quality is highly variable, and some of it everything but a pleasure to read.
+I get to read a fair amount of student prose, and the quality is highly variable, and some of it everything but a pleasure to read.
 In fact, some of it is very poorly written.
 Sometimes it's an early draft (where somehow the author thinks things will magically improve later), sometimes it is even a final (submitted) version of an undergraduate thesis.
-Such poor writing is annoying and counter-productive:

 Pam Peters.
 The Cambridge Australian English Style Guide.
 Cambridge University Press, 1995.